Delaware Water Quality at a Glance

 Delaware is taking comprehensive action to modernize water infrastructure and address emerging contaminants:

-The state prioritizes environmental justice communities and implements innovative financing mechanisms to ensure equitable access to safe drinking water.
+The state prioritizes environmental justice communities and implements financing mechanisms to ensure equitable access to safe drinking water.

 Contaminants of Concern